 A scalloped edge is a decorative border made up of repeating curves, much like the shell of a scallop.
 In interior design, these gentle arcs are used to soften hard lines, inject visual interest, and evoke a sense of elegance with a hint of nostalgia.

-Scalloped edges can be added to your space in the simplest wayโusing paint.
+A scalloped edge can be added to your space in the simplest wayโusing paint.
 The scallop edge wall stencil by Dizzy Duck Stencils (from ยฃ5.00) is a reusable tool that makes it easy to add a neat, playful border to any wall.
 In the example above, the stencil has been used to create a blush pink scalloped detail, perfect for zoning a childโs room or nursery.
 Itโs a cost-effective and stylish way to bring colour and charm to plain walls.

 Furniture with Flair: Add Trim to Existing Pieces